terrimod/root/README.md

 # Fake Root Privileges
 This tool helps you to access the fake root privileges in termux.
 To access the fake root privileges in termux, just type <pre>fakeroot</pre> in termux.
 And here you go, Now you have gain the fake root privileges access in termux.

-# Real Root Privileges
+# Pretend Root Privileges
 This tool also helps to access the real root privileges in termux.
 Which is more powerful and stronger than fake root privileges.
-To access the real root privileges just type <pre>root</pre> in your termux.
-And here you go, You have access the real root privileges in termux without rooting your device just with This tool(Root)
+To access the real root privileges just type <pre>proot</pre>. it is a part of termux and not installed with this tool

 # Installation
 <pre>apt-get update && apt-get upgrade -y</pre>